Note from Tyler:

 If I had a penny for every time somebody has told me, "I already tried that..."

-It's been my experience that most business owners who have a marketing problem don’t realize they have a marketing problem until it has cost them dearly.
+Most business owners who have a marketing problem don’t realize they have a marketing problem until it has cost them a fortune.
 Let me clarify.

 It's easy to assume you have a firm handle on the economics of your business when you've been at it for so long.
 In general, I have found that almost all clients:

-- They waste precious time and untold hours trying to learn new disciplines and do it all themselves, with little to show for the effort, when they could have hired a skill practitioner to achieve their goals at far less cost.
+They waste precious time and untold hours trying to learn new skills and do it all themselves, with little to show for the effort.

-Another unfortunate reality is that business owners who know they have a marketing problem usually only seek help as a last-ditch effort and after they are in dire straits, financially.
+Another unfortunate reality is that business owners who know they have a marketing problem usually only seek help as a last-ditch effort – after they have to let go of employees to keep the lights on.
 If you’re being forced to close in the next few months, there’s nothing in my back of tricks I can do to help.
+Sorry.

 However, if you have a stable business but revenues are stagnant, sales have reached a plateau or, you just want to take your business to the next level, I can probably help you.